utiasSTARS/thing-gym-ros/README.md

     ```
    **Real**: TODO

+2. With your system ROS installation (not in the docker-env), call `catkin_make` in the directory containing `src/thing-gym-ros`.

-2. In the catkin workspace where `thing-gym-ros` (the top-level folder of this repo) is contained, call `source devel/bash`.
+3. In the same folder, call `source devel/bash`.

-3. In your learning code, import whatever environments you want from this package, for example:
+4. In your learning code, import whatever environments you want from this package, for example:
     ```
-    from thing_gym_ros.envs import ThingRosReaching
+    from thing_gym_ros.envs.reaching.visual import ThingRosReachAndGraspXYImageMB
     ```

-4. Create an environment in your learning code and use it as you would any other gym env:
+5. Create an environment in your learning code and use it as you would any other gym env (ensuring you have completed step 3 in whatever environment you are calling this in):
     ```
     env = ThingRosReaching()
     obs = env.reset()